 Business Document Management Systems

-Document management systems like Microsoft Box or eFile Cabinet are cloud-based software designed specifically with SMBs in mind.
+Document management systems like Microsoft Box or Revver Docs are cloud-based software designed specifically with SMBs in mind.
 These streamlined tools provide APIs that allow for integration with other business tools and help with tracking documents through the workflow.
 They also work well for basics like creating, sharing, and editing documents.

 Cloud File Management